cat-in-136/redmine_dropbox_attachments/README.md

 ### Authorization

 Before Redmine can store files on a shared Dropbox folder, it must be authorized.
-This is done by clicking _Authorize Redmine with Dropbox_, then selecting _Allow_ from Dropbox's authorization page.
+You'll need to create an app at [the Dropbox Developer portal][https://www.dropbox.com/developers], and then enter the app's key and secret in the plugin's settings page within Redmine.
+Make sure that you have also added _https://your app's server/dropbox/authorize_ as an OAuth2 Redirect URI in the Dropbox developer portal so that Dropbox knows it's ok to send a token back to your app.
+Finally, get an OAuth token by clicking _Authorize Redmine with Dropbox_ on the same plugin settings page, then selecting _Allow_ from Dropbox's authorization page.

 ### Specifying a Base Directory